Hoot Hoot! Call For 1st Order Discount 626-412-1200

 Minimum Orders and Pricing

 Most patch manufacturers require minimum orders—typically 50-100 patches per design.
 Per-patch costs decrease with larger quantities; a design costing $8 per patch at 50 pieces might drop to $4 per patch at 500 pieces.
 Setup fees cover digitizing artwork for embroidery machines, usually $50-150 per design.
 Reorders using existing digitized files avoid setup fees.
-Whether ordering custom patches or military-style patches, understanding pricing structure helps budget appropriately.
+Whether ordering buy custom patches or military-style patches, understanding pricing structure helps budget appropriately.

 Production Timeline